 - Age.
 Anal fissures can occur at any age, but are more common in infants and middle-aged adults.

-Complications of anal fissure can include:
+Complications of an anal fissure may include:

 - Failure to heal.
 An anal fissure that fails to heal within eight weeks is considered chronic and may need further treatment.